maxmurdoch/flock/src/pages/index.md

             - text: Dedicated 24/7 customer support
           icon: /images/uploads/double-drone.svg
 secondTestimonial:
-  - author: 'Keith, Land Surveyor'
+  - author: 'James, Front Row Films'
     image: /images/uploads/testimonial/3.jpg
-    quote: >-
+    quote:
-      Fantastic app, speedy human response to any question, very cheap insurance that’s easy to access.
-What more could you want?
+      |-
+      Fly Unlimited has proved invaluable in providing me with full cover in months where I’m doing a lot of aerial filming but still retaining that level of flexibility to pause the cover if I’m flying less or doing other types of filming.
-  - author: 'Calum, Aerial Photographer '
+  - author: 'Calum, Aerial Photographer'
     image: /images/uploads/testimonial/4.jpg
     quote: Easy to use and comprehensive insurance.
 Would highly recommend!
 renewalBanner: